cobragroup/pyHordcoin/README.md

 When computing with fixed entropies and a small number of samples, the recommended method is the `GPolymatroid` with `Mosek`.
 When the distribution is sampled enough, you can use `RawPolymatroid` to estimate the entropy with the plug-in estimator.
 More information can be found in the paper.

 # Reading the documentation
-If I didn't upload it somewhere else, from the pyHordcoin folder run:
+If I didn't upload it somewhere else, from the pyHordcoin folder *in the cloned repository* run:
 ```bash
 pip install -r docs/requirements.txt
 ```